Cascaded Incremental Nonlinear Dynamic Inversion Control for MAV Disturbance Rejection: Outdoor takeoff with wind

 Since the acceleration is measured with the accelerometer, it is expected that the INDI controller will compensate for the wind force very fast.
 A PID controller that does not use this information, on the other hand, is expected to drift a bit, until it has gained some error in position and velocity that causes it to steer back.
 The integrator part will remove the steady state error over time.

-Like before, we are using the first version of the Bebop quadrotor for this experiment.
+Like before, the first version of the Bebop quadrotor is used for this experiment.
 As opposed to the second version of the Bebop, the first version that is used for this experiment has a low quality GPS.
 With the built-in GPS, the disturbance rejection performance is hard to evaluate, as the position estimate will move around quite a bit, regardless if the drone is moving or not.
 This is why the quadrotor is equipped with an external Ublox Neo M8N through a USB connection.
 This GPS module is commercially available, and the second version of the Bebop even ships with this module built in.

-Like the windtunnel experiment, we will compare the case with outer loop INDI and without.
+Like with the windtunnel experiment, the case with outer loop INDI will be compared with a PID outer loop controller.
 The PID controller has the same gains as in the windtunnel experiment, just like the P and D gains that produce the acceleration reference for the INDI controller are the same.